linux-lock/bpflock/README.md

   - bpf writes to user RAM.

-kimg supports the following options:
+`kimg` supports the following options:

  * Permission:
     - allow|none: kernel image access is allowed.
     - deny: direct and indirect access to a running kernel image is denied for all processes and containers.
     - restrict: access is allowed only from processes that are in the initial mnt namespace.
-This allows systemd and container managers to properly setup the working environment or communicate with hardware.
+This allows, init programs, systemd and container managers to properly setup the working environment and communicate with the correspondig hardware.
 Default permission.

  * Blocked access:
    If in restrict mode, then the integrity mode of kernel lock down will be enforced for all processes that are not in the initial mnt namespace, and [kernel features](https://github.com/linux-lock/bpflock#311-kimg-options) to modify the running kernel are blocked.